apparebit/prettypretty/docs/formats-and-spaces.rst

       * 16–231 are the 216 RGB6 colors
       * 232–255 is a 24-step grayscale gradient

+  * **nocolor** technically corresponds to 1-bit monochrome displays, though it primarily serves as an abstract label indicating a lack of color.

 The RGB6 colors and the 24-step grayscale gradient have a well-defined mapping to RGB256 and hence sRGB.
 However, the sixteen extended ANSI colors have only standardized names but not color values.
 Furthermore, almost all terminals have